hofpcp/P6---Make-effective-Data-Visualizations/README.md

 - Issues with visualization when all teams were un-toggled solved
 - Abbreviations spelled out.
 - Text updated for clearer explantion of visualization and findings on same.
-- Tooltip altered to show team specific trend over same period as the consolidated bars.
-Adding further analysis opportunities to visualization.
+- Tooltip altered to show team specific trend over same period as the consolidated view, this adding further analysis opportunities to visualization.

 **Feedback not included in updated visualization**
 - Fixed y-axis scale not included as adjusting y-axis is viewed as more explanatory